jokla/jokla.github.io/_posts/2014-12-28-install-sdk-c-naoqi.md

 ## Prerequisites

 ### Installation IDE
-QT Creator is the IDE recommended by Aldebaran.
+QT Creator is the IDE recommended by SoftBank Robotics.

 * Download the installer available [here](http://qt-project.org/downloads#qt-creator).
 In my case the file is named `qt-opensource-linux-x64-1.6.0-5-online.run`.
 * Go in the folder where you downloaded the installer of qt-creator and give execute permission with: